sedol1339/files/abstracts.md

 Aguilera, M., Millidge, B., Tschantz, A., & Buckley, C. L. (2021).
 How particular is the physics of the free energy principle? arXiv, 2105.11203.
 Retrieved from https://arxiv.org/abs/2105.11203v3

+Bartlett, P. L., Montanari, A., & Rakhlin, A. (2021).
+Deep learning: a statistical viewpoint. arXiv, 2103.09177.
+Retrieved from https://arxiv.org/abs/2103.09177v1

+    - A survey paper on deep learning with overparametrization
+    - We focus specifically on the linear regime for neural networks
+    - We consider benign overfitting with two-layer networks

 Belkin, M. (2021).
 Fit without fear: remarkable mathematical phenomena of deep learning through the prism of interpolation. arXiv, 2105.14368.
 Retrieved from https://arxiv.org/abs/2105.14368v1

-    - A review paper on the foundations of DL through the prism of interpolation and over-parameterization
+    - A survey paper on the foundations of DL through the prism of interpolation and over-parameterization

 Bello, I., Fedus, W., Du, X., Cubuk, E. D., Srinivas, A., Lin, T.-Y., ...Zoph, B. (2021).
 Revisiting ResNets: Improved Training and Scaling Strategies. arXiv, 2103.07579.
 Retrieved from https://arxiv.org/abs/2103.07579v1